grelleum/SteelConnection/docs/apiguide.rst

 ------------------

 | Riverbed divides the REST API into two APIs: \* Config: used to make
-  configurations changes and get information about SteelConnect resources.
+  configurations changes and get information about SteelConnect CX resources.
 | https://support.riverbed.com/apis/scm_beta/scm-2.11.1/scm.config/index.html
   \* Reporting: used to get current status information about a resource.